PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSwSh/ShinyHuntUnattended-Regigigas2.md

 [Please read the appendix to understand how unattended shiny-hunting programs work.](UnattendedShinyHunting.md)

 This is a more optimized version of [ShinyHuntUnattended-Regigigas](ShinyHuntUnattended-Regigigas.md) that runs at about one minute per encounter.
-It uses a method based on a comment under one of brianuuuSonic’s videos suggesting that Reversal can OHKO Regigigas.
+It uses a method based on a comment under one of brianuuuSonic's videos suggesting that Reversal can OHKO Regigigas.

 This program uses a 1 HP lead that is able to OHKO the Regigigas using the move Reversal.
 Then it retries until it runs out of PP where it will do a soft-reset to restore the PP and continue.